jameshughes89/cs101/site/outline/outline.rst

 Students missing three classes without reasonable cause will be reported to the Associate Dean.
 See section 3.7 of the academic calendar for more details.

-You will be reported to Dr. Cathy MacDonald, Associate Dean, Academic Affairs' Office if you are repeatedly delinquent in assignments or attendance at classes or laboratories.
+You will be reported to the Associate Dean, Academic Affairs' Office if you are repeatedly delinquent in assignments or attendance at classes or laboratories.

 Copyright Policy